isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 For Companies providing **<ins>Non-Essential Services</ins>** and are <ins>applying for exemption from suspension of business activities</ins>, please click on GENERAL EXEMPTION.
 Please suspend your business operations until you have received the official email notification of approval.

 For Companies that are applying for exemption for a limited-period of time, please click on TIME-LIMITED EXEMPTION (TLE).
-With effect from 26 April 2020, you will be allowed to submit up to 2 TLE applications each week.
-This is regardless of the number of applications that you/your company had submitted prior to 26 Apr 2020[^1].
+With effect from 26 April 2020, you will be allowed to submit up to 2 TLE applications each week[^1].
+This is regardless of the number of applications that you/your company had submitted prior to 26 Apr 2020.

 Please submit your application one day before the on-site deployment of your staff.